rodrigopivi/Chatito/spec.md

 #### 2.2.1 - Frequency distribution strategies

-When generating samples for an entity, the generator will randomly pick a sentence model using one of the two frecuency distribution strategies available: `regular` or `even`.
+When generating samples for an entity, the generator will randomly pick a sentence model using one of the two frequency distribution strategies available: `regular` or `even`.

 For a regular distribution strategy, each sentence probabilities are defined by their maximum possible combinations, in other words, a sentence that can produce more combinations will have more probabilities.
 For even distribution strategy, sentence probabilities are the same.